RyanBHuynh/RyanBHuynh.github.io/_posts/2021-4-8-Big-O-Notation.md

 Time complexity is the time it takes to run a program.
 Big O is the notation used to represent time complexity as the program's input size increases.

-## Finding a program's time complexity
+## Finding a Program's Time Complexity
 ### Example 1
 To find a program's big O complexity, we need to accomplish the following tasks:
 1. Find the big O complexity of each line and add them all up.